Advice to schools, settings and parents

 The Department for Education has set up a Coronavirus Helpline for school staff and leaders to help manage the spread of coronavirus:

 - Telephone: 080 0046 8687 (Monday to Friday 8am to 6pm)

 Other resources and materials

-Public Health England have developed a range of Coronavirus Public Information Materials for communications with the general public.
+- Public Health England has developed a range of Coronavirus Public Information Materials for communications with the general public.

 - Posters and lesson plans on general hand hygiene